 People: General Electric Co (GE.N)

-Dr. Susan Hockfield, Ph.D., is Independent Director of General Electric Company since 2006.
-She is President of Massachusetts Institute of Technology, Cambridge, Massachusetts.
-She is President of MIT since December 2004.
-Dr. Hockfield received an undergraduate degree from the University of Rochester, and a PhD from Georgetown University, concentrating in neuroscience.
+Dr. Susan Hockfield, Ph.D., is Independent Director of General Electric Company.
+Dr. Hockfield, who served as president of MIT from December 2004 through June 2012 and since then has served as professor of neuroscience at MIT, received her undergraduate degree from the University of Rochester and a PhD from Georgetown University, concentrating in neuroscience.
 Following a postdoctoral fellowship at the University of California at San Francisco, she joined the scientific staff at the Cold Spring Harbor Laboratory in 1980.
-In 1985, Dr. Hockfield joined the faculty of Yale University, where she went on to serve as dean of the Graduate School of Arts and Sciences from 1998 to 2002 and then as provost.
-Dr. Hockfield is an elected member of the American Academy of Arts and Sciences and a fellow of the American Association for the Advancement of Science.
-Dr. Hockfield serves as co-chair of the Advanced Manufacturing Partnership, a White House-based manufacturing initiative.
-She holds honorary degrees from Brown University, Mount Sinai School of Medicine, Tsinghua University (Beijing), University of Edinburgh, University of Pierre and Marie Curie (Paris), and the Watson School of Biological Sciences at the Cold Spring Harbor Laboratory.
-Dr. Hockfield is also a director of the World Economic Forum Foundation, an overseer of the Boston Symphony Orchestra, and a trustee of the Carnegie Corporation of New York, the WGBH Educational Foundation and the Woods Hole Oceanographic Institution.
+In 1985, Dr. Hockfield joined the faculty of Yale University, where she went on to serve as dean of the Graduate School of Arts & Sciences from 1998 to 2002 and then as provost from 2003 to 2004.
+Dr. Hockfield holds a number of honorary degrees and is also a director of Qualcomm Inc., an overseer of the Boston Symphony Orchestra, a trustee of the Carnegie Corporation of New York and a member of the MIT Corporation.
+Dr. Hockfield is a member of the American Academy of Arts & Sciences and a fellow of the American Association for the Advancement of Science.
+Dr. Hockfield, Former co-chair, Advanced Manufacturing Partnership, a US Presidential manufacturing initiative Industry.
+Dr. Hockfield is Member, Commission to Review the Effectiveness of the National Energy Laboratories, US Department of Energy Industry, Member, American Academy of Arts & Sciences, Board member, Council on Foreign Relations, Foundation Board Member, World Economic Forum and Trustee, Boston Symphony Orchestra.

 |Restricted Stock Awards, USD||149,618|